loginom/loginom-help-en-omegat/data/integration/web-services/publishing-web-service.md

 Example: `http://localhost/lgi/service.svc/rest/help`

-To provide access to the published services from the Loginom workflow, [*SOAP request*](../../processors/integration/soap-request.md) and [*REST request*](../../processors/integration/rest-request.md) components are used.
+To provide access to the published services from the Loginom workflow, the [*SOAP request*](../../processors/integration/soap-request.md) and [*REST request*](../../processors/integration/rest-request.md) components are used.

 ## Compatibility of Loginom Web Services with Deductor